REJECT GREED, TREAD LIGHTLY, CONNECT WITH COMMUNITY, BUILD DEMOCRACY …

 In-depth knowledge of evaluations includes evidence-based qualitative and quantitative approaches, survey questionnaires, baseline studies, longitudinal studies, performance and impact evaluations, midterm and final evaluations.

-Experience with the Asian Development Bank (ADB), AusAID, Danida, European Union, International Labor Organization (ILO), Millennium Challenge Corporation (MCC), Swedish International Development Cooperation Agency (SIDA), INTERPOL, United Nations High Commissioner for Refugees (UNHCR), USAID, United States Department of Labor (USDOL), United Nations Office on Drugs and Crime (UNODC), US Department of State (USDOS), and World Bank.
+Experience with the Asian Development Bank (ADB), AusAID (DEFAT), Danida, DFID, European Union, International Labor Organization (ILO), Millennium Challenge Corporation (MCC), Swedish International Development Cooperation Agency (SIDA), INTERPOL, UNESCO, United Nations High Commissioner for Refugees (UNHCR), UNICEF, USAID, United States Department of Labor (USDOL), United Nations Office on Drugs and Crime (UNODC), US Department of State (USDOS), and the World Bank.

-Experience in countries in Caucasus and Balkans, the Middle East, Africa, Asia, and the Pacific.
+Experience in countries in the Caucasus and Balkans, the Middle East, Africa, Asia (Central Asia, South Asia, and South-East Asia), and the Pacific.